ARM-software/arm-trusted-firmware/docs/porting-guide.md

 stage.
 In ARM standard platforms, each BL stage configures the MMU in the platform-specific architecture setup function, `blX_plat_arch_setup()`.

-If the build option `USE_COHERENT_MEM` is enabled, each platform must allocate a block of identity mapped secure memory with Device-nGnRE attributes aligned to page boundary (4K) for each BL stage.
-This memory is identified by the section name `tzfw_coherent_mem` so that its possible for the firmware to place variables in it using the following C code directive:
+If the build option `USE_COHERENT_MEM` is enabled, each platform can allocate a block of identity mapped secure memory with Device-nGnRE attributes aligned to page boundary (4K) for each BL stage.
+All sections which allocate coherent memory are grouped under `coherent_ram`.
+For ex: Bakery locks are placed in a section identified by name `bakery_lock` inside `coherent_ram` so that its possible for the firmware to place variables in it using the following C code
+directive:

-    __attribute__ ((section("tzfw_coherent_mem")))
+    __attribute__ ((section("bakery_lock")))

 Or alternatively the following assembler code directive:

-    .section tzfw_coherent_mem
+    .section bakery_lock

-The `tzfw_coherent_mem` section is used to allocate any data structures that are accessed both when a CPU is executing with its MMU and caches enabled, and when it's running with its MMU and caches disabled.
+The `coherent_ram` section is a sum of all sections like `bakery_lock` which are used to allocate any data structures that are accessed both when a CPU is executing with its MMU and caches enabled, and when it's running with its MMU and caches disabled.
 Examples are given below.

 The following variables, functions and constants must be defined by the platform for the firmware to work correctly.